Free fiction! Here’s the next chapter for book one of THE GREAT WAY. If you missed the earlier installments:

 Lar looked at Cazia blankly.
 Great Way, he’d just seen his parents die.

-“The Evening People did not come through the gate,” Treygar said.
+“The Evening People did not come through the portal,” Treygar said.
 “We’ve been invaded by some kind of monster.
-The king and queen were lost within seconds.
+The king and queen were lost within moments.
 The palace is overrun and the prince must be flown out of the city at once!”

 Doctor Warpoole spun on her heel and yanked on a braided cord beside her desk.
 “That will summon the cart.
 What else can I do?”

-“Can you shut the gate?”
+“Can you shut the portal?”
 Cazia blurted out.

 “Alas, child, I don’t think I can.”